telerik/document-processing-docs/libraries/radspreadprocessing/working-with-worksheets/copy-worksheet.md

 ---
 title: Copy a Worksheet
 page_title: Copy a Worksheet
-description: Shows how you can copy a worksheet between workbooks.
+description: Shows how you can copy a worksheet between workbooks using SpreadProcessing.
 slug: radspreadprocessing-working-with-worksheets-copy-worksheet
 tags: copy,worksheet
 published: True